tintin10q/computational-linguistics-summary/Classification/Evaluating Classification models.md

 When there are more than two classes, we compute the F-measure for all classes separately and then average them assigning equal importance. **This is useful when good performance is necessary in all the classes**, regardless of the frequency in which they appear.
 Because if you do it like this one class that has bad performance will decrease the averaged F1 score a lot.

 ### Micro averaging
-With micro averaging you collect all the decisions for all the classes in a single [contingency table](contingency%20table.md) and then compute precision and recall from that table.
+With micro averaging you collect all the decisions for all the classes in a single [Contingency table](Contingency%20table.md) and then compute precision and recall from that table.
 This is usefull when good performance is more imporatnt for the most frequent classes.

 ## Statisical test
 You can often not use statistical test like t-test because often classification samples are not normally distrobuted.